 What’s more, targeted marketing strategies allow companies to understand and highlight the specific product features most important to the buyer, and better understand their target market’s behaviors.
 Companies can use this information to provide timely content that caters to their target audience’s product-specific pinpoints.
 SEO-focused keywords and buying trends are just a few examples of target audience behaviors that marketers find valuable.

 There are four important aspects of any target market.
-To determine yours, consider the following.
+To determine who the target market is for your CBD products, consider the following.

 Your target’s demographics represent the “who” in your equation.
 In our dog treats example, your target market’s who probably includes health-conscious dog owners.
 However, you could further define your audience as empty-nesters, childless millennial couples, or service dog owners.